alinaavanesyan/alina/pages/research.md

 1. <strong>Avanesyan, A.</strong>, and W.O.
 Lamp.
 Use of molecular markers for gut content analysis of potato leafhopper, Empoasca fabae. <em>(In prep.)</em>

 <hr>
-<h4><strong>2. eDNA meta-barcoding of insect gut contents</strong></h4>
+<h4><strong>2.
+Deciphering the host plant range of invasive species: eDNA meta-barcoding of insect gut contents</strong></h4>

-We continue exploring host plant usage of the spotted lanternfly and  in this study, we are using next-generation sequencing technology as a promising approach for meta-barcoding plant species from the gut contents of polyphagous insect herbivores.
+We continue exploring host plant usage of the spotted lanternfly, an aggressive invader in the eastern US.
+In this study, we are using next-generation sequencing technology as a promising approach for meta-barcoding plant species from the gut contents of polyphagous insect herbivores.
 Our current findings of plant DNA detection from the gut contents of the lanternfly nymphs (Avanesyan and Lamp, manuscript is in preparation) suggest that while the observed lanternfly nymphs actively move on a host plant they may not utilize it for feeding.
 A substantial number of the nymphs (~90%) we have analyzed (collected during summer 2018) showed the ingested DNA from a host plant other than the plant from which the nymphs were collected.
 To reconstruct a list of all possible host plant species of the lanternfly we are starting conducting meta-barcoding of the lanternfly gut contents using NGS approach ('Amplicon-EZ').
 Our primary objectives include (1) identifying host plant utilization at different nymphal stages of L. delicatula through detection of plant host DNA within insect gut contents, (2) determining the longevity of the plant DNA in the gut contents of L. delicatula at different nymphal stages, and, using these results, (3) investigating feeding behavior of different nymphal stages of L. delicatula on multiple host plants.

 <div class="row">